 B. Education and Prevention Programs.
 Swarthmore College as a community is committed to the prevention of sexual misconduct through education and awareness programs.
 Throughout the year, programs designed to promote awareness are presented by a variety of inclusive campus resources.
-Swarthmore College's Title IX coordinator works with the violence prevention advocate and other campus partners to tailor programming to meet campus needs and climate.
+Swarthmore College's Title IX coordinator works campus partners to tailor programming to meet campus needs and climate.
 Prevention and education programs include an overview of the College's policies and procedures; relevant definitions, including prohibited conduct; discussion of the impact of alcohol and illegal drug use; effective consent; safe and positive options for bystander intervention; and information about risk reduction, resources, and reporting options.